lbliii/pachy-demo/README.md

 Uploading data to your repository requires use of the [pachctl put file](https://docs.pachyderm.com/latest/reference/pachctl/pachctl_put_file) command.
 Using this command, you can put **files**, **images**, **data**, or whole **directories** into your repository.

 1. Find or create example log files that include warning and error messages.
-2. Use the following command to commit a log file to the `lb-demo` repo:
+2. Use the following command to commit a log file to the `lb-pachy-project` repo:
    ```
    pachctl put file lb-pachy-project@master:log1.txt -f /Users/lblane/Documents/pachy/logs/log1.txt
    ```